 Section 6.1 (IPS_SBD_EXT.1) of the ST states that the administrator can configure the Sensor in either a passive or inline deployment.
 The administrator can configure one or more physical ports on a managed Sensor as passive interfaces and deploy the intrusion policy to that interface via security zone (i.e., the interface is added to the zone).
-In an inline IPS deployment, the administrator configures the Sensor transparently on a network segment by binding two ports together.
+In an inline IPS deployment, the administrator configure one or more physical ports on a managed Sensor as passive binding two ports together.
 The administrator can configure one or more physical ports on a managed Sensor as inline interfaces then assign a pair of inline interfaces to an inline set.
 The intrusion policy is then deployed to that inline set via security zone.
 The management interface (typically eth0) is separate from the other data monitoring interfaces (used as passive or inline) on the Sensor.
 It is used to set up and register the Sensor to the FMC.